ngburke/swiftring/README.md

 SwiftRing
 =========

-SwiftRing enables mouse shortcuts for any Mac / OS X application.
+SwiftRing enables mouse gestures for any Mac / OS X application.

 SwiftRing was conceived in 2009, and available commercially in 2011/12.
 It was an interesting experiment in UI that coupled highly configurable gestures with a simple, unobtrustive, and rapid way to learn and recall them.